CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 **1) Translation table syntax errors -** Any syntax error in the translation table will make the engine to stop at the very beginning of a translation process with a meaningful error message.
 This could be due to the translation table refering a helper function that doesn't exist, specifying an incorrect number of parameters, refering to a non-existing source value, passing a badly formed parameter (e.g. '1a' as integer) or using a helper function returning a type different than what is specified as the 'target_attribute_type'.
 It is up to the writer of the translation file to fix the translation table to avoid these errors.

 **2) Helper function errors -**  The second case is usually due to source value that cannot be or are badly handled by the specified translation helper function (e.g. a NULL value).
 It might happen at any moment during the translation, even after hours.
-This is why you can control if the engine should stop or not with the 'stopOnTranslationError' TT_Translate() parameter.
-If 'stopOnTranslationError' is set to FALSE (default behavior), the engine will log these errors every time it encounters one instead of stopping.
+This is why you can control if the engine should stop or not with the "stopOnTranslationError" TT_Translate() parameter.
+If "stopOnTranslationError" is set to FALSE (default behavior), the engine will log these errors every time it encounters one instead of stopping.
 These errors can often be avoided by catching them with a proper validation rule (e.g. notNull()).

 **Invalidation warnings -** Invalidation warnings happen when a source value gets invalidated by a validation rule.
-You can control if they should stop the engine with the 'stopOnInvalidSource' TT_Translate() parameter.
-If 'stopOnInvalidSource' is set to FALSE (default behavior), the engine will log these warnings in the log table instead of stopping.
+You can control if they should stop the engine with the "stopOnInvalidSource" TT_Translate() parameter.
+If "stopOnInvalidSource" is set to FALSE (default behavior), the engine will log these warnings in the log table instead of stopping.
 You can therefore translate a source table in its entirety (which can takes hours or days) without errors and get a final report of invalidated values only at the end of the whole process.
 You can then fix the source table or the translation table accordingly and restart the translation process.

 You can also add 'STOP' directly in the translation table helper functions in order to implement a faster "write, test, fix, retest" cycle.

 Here is how to set those stopping parameters in two very different translation scenarios:

 **Scenario 1: Fixing values directly at the source  -** In a scenario where you want to fix the source data in order to have a clean target table without error codes, you must repeat this "modify translation rules, test, fix source table, retest" cycle until all source values pass the validation rules.
-You can achieve this by setting the 'stopOnTranslationError' and the 'stopOnInvalidSource' TT_Translate() parameters to TRUE until completion of the translation.
+You can achieve this by setting the "stopOnTranslationError" and the "stopOnInvalidSource" TT_Translate() parameters to TRUE until completion of the translation.
 When all source values are fixed and pass every validation rules, the engine will not stop anymore.

-**Scenario 2: Fixing the translation file -** In a scenario where you do not want to modify the source table and prefer the engine to replace invalid values with error codes (the default ones or the ones defined in the translation table), it is better not to leave TT_Translate() 'stopOnInvalidSource' to TRUE.
+**Scenario 2: Fixing the translation file -** In a scenario where you do not want to modify the source table and prefer the engine to replace invalid values with error codes (the default ones or the ones defined in the translation table), it is better not to leave TT_Translate() "stopOnInvalidSource" to TRUE.
 It would stop the engine every time a source value is invalidated and prevent you to move forward with the translation table.
-In this scenario it is preferable to keep the TT_Translate() 'stopOnInvalidSource' parameter to FALSE (it's default value) and add 'STOP' directly in the translation table after the validation rule error code. e.g. "notNull(attribute|ERROR_CODE, TRUE)".
+In this scenario it is preferable to keep the TT_Translate() "stopOnInvalidSource" parameter to FALSE (it's default value) and add 'STOP' directly in the translation table after the validation rule error code. e.g. "notNull(attribute|ERROR_CODE, TRUE)".
 When you are happy with the validation rules and error codes set for an attribute, you can remove 'STOP' from this rule and the engine will not stop anymore when invalidation occurs.
 It will write the error code in the target table in place of the translated value and log the invalid value in the log table.
 You can then set 'STOP' for a next validation rule and go on until you are happy with all the validation rules and error codes.

 **Logging -** Logging is activated as soon as you provide the name of a unique ID column for the source table as the third parameter to your TT_Translate() function: